CodeYourFuture/curriculum/content/js3/blocks/single-datum/index.md

     1='Define a sub-goal for rendering data in the user interface'
 +++

-To break down this problem, let's define a sub-goal:

 > 🎯 Sub-goal: Build a film card component

-We'll consider how to render _any_ single datum using a film card.
-We'll start with an object like the one below:
+To break down this problem, we'll render a single datum, before doing this for the whole list.
+Here's one film:

 ```js
 const film = {